jbesomi/texthero/CONTRIBUTING.md

 1. Test your changes

 Before opening a new pull-request, you should make sure that all tests still pass with the new changes.
 Also, if you implement a new function or enhance an existing one, please **add all the necessary** unittests.
 PR without a properly unit-tested code will not be accepted as we want to avoid at all costs bugs in the project.
+This is also known as [Shift-left testing](https://en.wikipedia.org/wiki/Shift-left_testing).

 **Important.** If you worked on a bug, you should add a test that checks the bug is not present anymore.
 This is extremely useful as it avoids to re-introduce the same bug again in the future.